 Around the Markt square there are lots of cafes and small shops in the surrounding narrow pedestrian streets.
-We stayed in a hotel next to the Markt square and in the evening it was especially charming – with the illuminated City Hall and cafes and restaurants full of life.
+We stayed in a hotel next to the Markt square.
+It was especially charming in the evening – with the illuminated City Hall and cafes and restaurants full of life.

 Need some recommendations on traditional Dutch food to try?
 Read my other post – 20 Foods to try in the Netherlands

 It’s worth just walking around the narrow streets starting from the Markt square to discover historical buildings, architecture, local and international shops and many cafes and restaurants of this small Dutch town.

 Few minutes walk from the Markt square you will find a Gothic church that in 2007 has been repurposed as a book shop.
 Now, that’s not something you find in many other cities!

 Dominican church (or ‘Dominicanenkerk’ in Dutch) in the center of Maastricht is the 13th century church built as a monastery for Dominicans order.
 It has been restored in the 21st century and in 2007 a bookshop opened its doors in the church.

 It’s an absolutely beautiful place and even if you’re not going to buy any books I recommend visiting it.
 We ended up buying a souvenir magnet of the bookshop to remind us about the place.

 Vrijthof, Basilica of Saint Servatius and St. John Church

 Vrijthof is the main town square of Maastricht.
 It’s quite big for a small town and surrounded by cafes, restaurants and historical buildings.